Mali Country Summary

 Sanctions

 Mali, as a UN member, is obligated to support UN sanctions aimed at maintaining international peace and security.
-The UN Security Council has established multiple sanctions regimes since 1966, which include measures such as travel bans and asset freezes, particularly in response to threats against peace and stability in regions like Mali.
+The UN Security Council has established various sanctions regimes since 1966, which include measures like travel bans and asset freezes, particularly targeting those threatening Mali's stability.

-As of October 2023, Mali faced sanctions from the UN, US, and EU, with specific measures targeting individuals obstructing political transitions.
-In early 2024, ECOWAS lifted its sanctions against Mali, reflecting ongoing changes in the international approach to the country's political situation.
+As of October 2023, Mali faced ongoing sanctions from the UN, the US, and the EU, with specific measures in place to restrict individuals obstructing political transitions.
+However, the Economic Community of West African States (ECOWAS) revoked its sanctions against Mali in February 2024.

 Bribery & Corruption